How to Convert a PWA to Mobile Apps for iOS and Android

 Once upon a time, the internet was mostly composed of static webpages.
 Developers had to use toolkits like Flash and Java applets to make any sort of interactivity possible.
 Not only were these implementations glitchy and inefficient, but they faced serious compatibility issues across different computers.

 The advent of HTML5 changed everything.
 Suddenly, web pages were capable of a lot more, from playing embedded videos to handling real-time requests without any plugins or external dependencies.
-With just HTML, CSS, and a little Javascript, anyone could make dynamic web pages.
+With just basic web technologies such as HTML, CSS, and a little Javascript, anyone could make dynamic web pages.

 Progressive Web Applications leverage this dynamism of the new web along with technologies like service workers and manifests to offer a native app-like user experience that works even when the user is offline.